JZumun/setPhotoset/README.md

-jzmn.setPhotoset
+setPhotoset
 ================
-**`jzmn.setPhotoset`** is a javascript function for beautifully resizing images in a photoset, without cropping or aspect-ratio distortion, such that all images in a row are of the same height.`jzmn.setPhotoset` makes use of percentage widths, so that the photoset can work for all sizes, and can be resized without problem.
+**`setPhotoset`** is a javascript function for beautifully resizing images in a photoset, without cropping or aspect-ratio distortion, such that all images in a row are of the same height.`setPhotoset` makes use of percentage widths and the css calc function, so that the photoset can work for all sizes, and can be resized without problem.

-Like most of my coding experiments, it is encapsulated in the `jzmn` namespace.
-This largely means nothing.

 Installation
 ------------